-International examples Britain, like several countries, has a law prohibiting cycling on the footway.
+Places where Disabled cyclists are most commonly asked to dismount (Wheels for Wellbeing survey 2018) International examples Britain, like several countries, has a law prohibiting cycling on the footway.
 This also applies to Disabled cyclists, even though they may be using their cycle as a mobility aid.
 However, our research has shown that there are some international examples of governments adopting policies that exempt Disabled cyclists from this rule.
 Japan Japan's Traffic Safety Guidelines state that, in principle, cyclists should ride in the street and use the footway "only in exceptional cases."
-One of these exceptions stipulates that: "Children under 13, adults 70 and over, and people with physical disabilities are permitted to ride a bicycle on the sidewalk"

-Victoria, Australia In the Australian state of Victoria, laws state that you can cycle on the footway if you are: - Under the age of 12 - Are an adult supervising a child under 12 - Have a disability that means it's difficult for you to cycle on the road Disabled cyclists must be able to show police a medical certificate if they are asked.

-New Zealand In 2016, a public petition asked the government to change road rules to allow cycling on the footpath by young children (and parents riding with them), adults over 65, and people with mental or physical disabilities.
-The Transport and Industrial Relations Committee has subsequently published a report, in which it recommended that the government change its road rules in order to: "Allow cycling on the footpath by children up to and including 12 years of age or year 8 (and accompanying adults), seniors over 65, and vulnerable users (such as those with mental or physical disabilities)" Inclusive cycling training Our research suggests that there is very little awareness amongst transport professionals, including within local authorities, of the fact that Disabled people can and do cycle.
+One of these exceptions stipulates that: "Children under 13, adults 70 and over, and people with physical disabilities are permitted to ride a bicycle on the sidewalk" Victoria, Australia In the Australian state of Victoria, laws state that you can cycle on the footway if you are: - Under the age of 12 - Are an adult supervising a child under 12 - Have a disability that means its difficult for you to cycle on the road Disabled cyclists must be able to show the police a medical certificate if they are asked New Zealand In 2016, a public petition asked the government to change road rules to allow cycling on the footpath by young children (and parents riding with them), adults over 65, and people with mental or physical disabilities.
+The Transport and Industrial Relations Committee has subsequently published a report, in which it recommended that the government change its road rules in order to: "Allow cycling on the footpath by children up to and including 12 years of age or year 8 (and accompanying adults), seniors over 65, and vulnerable users (such as those with mental or physical disabilities)"

+Inclusive cycle training Our research suggests that there is very little awareness amongst transport professionals, including within local authorities, of the fact that Disabled people can and do cycle.
 This is hugely problematic and suggests that, up and down the country, cycle infrastructure is being designed and built in ways that fail to take account of the needs of Disabled cyclists.
 As a remedy to this, it is crucial that any training delivered to transport professionals and engineers includes an element on inclusive cycling and how to cater for the needs of Disabled people who cycle.
-Local authorities should also consider working alongside local inclusive cycling hubs to co-design and deliver inclusive cycling workshops and led rides - giving transport officers the opportunity to try out a variety of non-standard cycles and experience first-hand the needs of Disabled cyclists (including turning and handling requirements, positioning on the road etc.) in both on and off road environments.
+Local authorities should also consider working alongside local inclusive cycling hubs to codesign and deliver inclusive cycling workshops and led rides - giving transport officers the opportunity to try out a variety of non-standard cycles and experience first-hand the needs of Disabled cyclists (including turning and handling requirements, positioning on the road etc.) in both on and off road environments.

-Policy recommendations
+Policy recommendations: